 6 key themes from HR Tech 2019 that are changing the world of HR

-I had the good fortune of attending HR Tech this year at The Venetian in Las Vegas.
+I had the good fortune of attending HR Tech 2019 at The Venetian in Las Vegas.
 There were fascinating discussions happening inside the presentation rooms, and outside in the corridors in between sessions.
 The world of HR and the world of work as a whole are undergoing a significant transformation.
 I identified 6 key themes that HR and TA leadership should keep in mind to orient themselves and their organizations toward the future.

 #1 Consumerization of the workplace